kiwitcms/enterprise/README.md

 Before you start you will need the `mrsenko/kiwi:<version>` image pulled locally.
 Alternatively you have to build it yourself!

-You can then start using KiwiTestPad by executing:
+You can then start using Kiwi TCMS by executing:

     docker-compose up -d

 This will create two containers:

-1) A web container based on the latest KiwiTestPad image
+1) A web container based on the latest Kiwi TCMS image
 2) A DB container based on the official centos/mariadb image